20 Modeling with Functions

 You’ll find sliders in the toolbar.
 Click the icon to create a slider in your workspace.

 By default, the slider will have a name like V1 (that is, value 1) and a value of 0.5.
-Obviously, you slide the widget to change the value; you can also edit the value directly.
+Obviously, you slide the widget to change the value.
 Two things are not obvious:

 • The slider is actually an axis just like the axis of a graph, so you can rescale the axis by dragging the numbers, just as you do in a graph axis.